Suggestion to teachers for a painless way to teach one facet of SI

 Note: Students should be cautioned to submit their suggestion tactfully, perhaps indicating that the firm's advertising personnel who designed the package may not be aware that the meaning of a symbol can be changed greatly when using the wrong designation.
 For example, 750 mL indicates contents of a bottle which totals less than a quart.
 But 750 ML means 750 million liters.

-If you try this exercise and get any results, please send a report to USMA Headquarters, so we can write it up for our newsletter's education column.
+If you try this exercise and get any results, please send a report to USMA, so we can write it up for our newsletter's education column.

 Back to USMA home.